bhatnitish/rocm-gpu-operator/docs/docs/driver_upgrade.md

 * If the new version driver image already exists, the image building will be skipped.

+!!! warning
+    After step 2 the DeviceConfig custom resource has been upgraded to new driver version.
+    During the driver upgrade of the cluster, if any worker node's ready status got reloaded (Ready -> NotReady -> Ready) unexpectedly (e.g. node reboot / networking issue) and that worker node's driver version label hasn't been updated to new version.
+    The old version driver won't be installed on the reloaded worker node.
+Users need to finish the upgrade steps on the reloaded worker node to install the new version driver.

 ### 3. Stop the workload on worker node

 For each worker node that users want to upgrade the driver, users are responsible for stopping the workloads that are accessing the AMD GPU driver kernel module before unloading the old version driver.